 When to see a doctor

-Most of the time, it's not possible to identify the exact cause of breast pain.
-Likely contributors are:
+Sometimes, it's not possible to identify the exact cause of breast pain.
+Contributing factors may include one or more of the following:

 Preparing for your appointment

 You're likely to start by seeing your family doctor, a general practitioner or other care provider.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a breast health specialist.
+In some cases, when you call to set up an appointment, you may be referred immediately to a breast health specialist.

 What you can do